ehmicky/autoserver/docs/functions.md

 ```

 User variables can be functions themselves:
-  - the other variables will be passed as their first argument, like any
+  - schema variables (including other user variables) will be passed as
-    other schema function.
-I.e. user variables can use system variables or
+    the first argument like any other schema function
-    each other.
+  - positional arguments are passed using the variables `arg1`, `arg2`, etc.
-  - if the function is [inline](#inline-functions), positional arguments will
+  - schema variables will be available only for user variables that are
-    be passed as variables `arg1`, `arg2`, etc.
+    functions, as opposed to objects with function members.

 For example: